zivlakmilos/magicbook/README.md

 magicbook build
 ```

-You now have a `myproject/build` directory with both a website and a PDF of your book.
-This is of course a vanilla book.
-Consult the rest of this README for extra functionality.
+You now have a `myproject/build` directory with two builds: a website and a PDF.
+This is of course a very basic setup.
+Consult the rest of this README for all the available functionality.

 ## Writing